gmac/professional-javascript/part1_basics/intro_to_dom.md

  </script>
 ```

-Common element selector methods include:
+**Common element selector methods include:**

  - `document.querySelector("#css-selector")` : Gets ONE element.
  - `document.querySelectorAll(".css-selector")` : Gets ALL matching elements.

-## Exchanging Data with Elements
+## Exchanging Data

-Once we've accessed a DOM element, we can get and/or set their data.
-This could be as basic as reading attributes from the element, or major as replacing the element's entire HTML contents.
+Once we've selected the DOM elements that we're interested in, we can get and/or set their data.
+This can be as simple as reading attributes of an element, or as significant as replacing an element's entire HTML content.

 ```html
  <p id="author">Edgar Allen Poe</p>